Nonparametric method of structural break detection in stochastic time series regression model: Introduction

-A common approach in this stream of literature is to detect changes in the mean response of a time-evolving variable by assuming the mean to be constant between consecutive breaks.
-These works often focus on optimizing a well-defined loss function obtained from evaluating a certain quantity of interest in two segments of the time series sample \citep[see][among others]{gosmann2021new, gosmann2022sequential}.
-Another available approach is to identify structural breaks through the maximization of a loss function computed based on the regression curves in the different segments of the data.
-In this technique, rather than assuming the mean response to be constant between two consecutive breaks, it is considered to be an arbitrary smooth curve between breaks.
+The extant literature suggest that a common approach in this stream of literature is to detect changes in some statistical property of a time-evolving variable by assuming it to be consistent between consecutive breaks.
+These works often focus on optimizing a well-defined loss function obtained from evaluating that certain quantity of interest in two segments of the time series sample \citep[see][among others]{gosmann2022sequential}.
+A contrasting procedure is to identify structural breaks through the maximization of a loss function computed based on the regression curves in the different segments of the data.
+In this technique, rather than assuming a property to be constant between two consecutive breaks, it is considered to be an arbitrary smooth curve between breaks.
 Our proposed methodology aligns with this setup in particular.
 Many interesting developments in this direction have been done using a fixed design model $Y_i=f(x_i)+\epsilon_i$, where $Y_i$'s are the observed response, $x_i$'s are deterministic terms, $\epsilon_i$'s are independent model errors and $f$ is an unknown smooth function.
 For example, \cite{xia2015jump} used local linear smoothing to estimate the piece-wise regression curve $f$ assuming different numbers and locations of structural breaks.
 The optimal positions of the structural breaks are chosen as the ones which minimize the jump information criteria for the model.
-More recently, \cite{wangmultiple} considered a similar setup with stochastic covariates, but the theory was developed under independent data assumption.
 In the domain of time series regression, \cite{vogt2015testing} worked with the model